 I recently got a copy of the German magazine Zugzwang Zeitung.
 Looking the phrase ‘zugzwang’ up, the title translates as something like ‘the compulsion to move newspaper’.
-As the name suggests the main topic of the magazine is train graffiti from within Germany but also Europe, and some bits-and-bobs from Australia and the US.
+As the name suggests the main topic of the magazine is train graffiti from within Germany but also elsewhere in Europe, and some bits-and-bobs from Australia and the US.
 There are also a couple of interviews and a few walls chucked in for good measure.

 The magazine is introduced with “a literary backjump” – a kind of ode to graffiti and graffers.
 After that the magazine kicks off with short photo reports of steel from various towns in Germany alongside a few smooth looking trains by Clik and a sort of Dulux colour chart of graffiti by Kid Rue.
 Then there is the first text which is a slightly left-field ‘style advice’ interview with Yoga.
 Again this is followed by a series of trains, a few yard shots and some action shots from all over Europe and Germany.
 Towards the centre of the magazine there are the obituaries of two writers Slam and Fawts.

 Whenever I’ve picked up a German graff mag they’ve always been of a high standard with top-notch graffiti and Zugzwang Zeitung is no different.
 It’s well produced with a range of good quality photos while the text is a bit unconventional which is interesting to read.
 The magazine squeezes in a lot of content over 72 pages yet keeps the images at a nice size so I didn’t feel like I needed a magnifying glass.
-Although there’s so much I liked the simple chrome DFV on page 47, the ‘crack-house-blues’ piece from Cologne on 24 and the bubblegum train on page 33 were some of my favourites.
+Although there’s so much I liked, the simple chrome DFV on page 47, the ‘crack-house-blues’ piece from Cologne on 24, and the bubblegum train on page 33 were some of my favourites.